 Our aim is for students to graduate from RfE with greater confidence in their abilities, skills and resilience, ready to hit the ground running at university.

 Most events take place at the University of Leeds campus during school holidays to minimise curricular disruption while encouraging independent study habits.
-Please see our website for more information about the scheme and eligibility criteria
+Please see our leaflet and RfE Apply 2020/21 page for more information about the scheme and eligibility criteria.

 Recruitment opens for students in Year 12 in September of each academic year, with a mid-November deadline.
 Students apply with references from a teacher or appropriate alternative.